marina-or-not/portfolio/content/CV/_index.md

         Ohne Zucker dance project, _Moscow_.
 Collaborator and dancer in the piece "The Red Square", dancer in  "Episode 5".

 *2014-2015*
-        Teching movement and performance at educational programs for teenagers and adults, _"Future Today" project_.
+        Teaching movement and performance at educational programs for teenagers and adults, _"Future Today" project_.

 *2012-2017*
         Various workshops on contemporary dance, dance performance, contact improvisation, physical theatre, somatics and ideokinesis in Russia and Europe.